CBDOO at your service

 legal cannabis plant

-Scientific evidence of CBD's effectiveness:
+Scientific evidence of CBD's effectiveness on diabetes

-Finally, one of the first studies carried out on the subject[6] highlighted the reduction and delay in inflammatory cytokine production, thus reducing the incidence of diabetes.
+Finally, one of the first studies carried out on the subject[6] highlighted the reduction and delay in inflammatory cytokine production , thus reducing the incidence of diabetes.

 In conclusion, one in four people worldwide has diabetes, and some only discover it at an advanced stage.
 Although research into CBD is still ongoing, current advances are demonstrating more therapeutic effects than other treatments[7], the latter also having more side effects[8].